github/scientist/README.md

 ## Making science useful

 The examples above will run, but they're not really *doing* anything.
 The `try` blocks run every time and none of the results get published.
-Add an experiment class to control execution and reporting:
+Replace the default experiment implementation to control execution and reporting:

 ```ruby
 require "scientist"